 If you already have a design, you can upload your own print-ready file.
 This is the best route for maintaining perfect brand consistency.
 Just be sure your file is formatted correctly (usually as a high-resolution PDF with proper bleed) to avoid any printing delays.
 A file issue is the last thing you want holding up your rush order.

-Choosing Your Paper, Finish, and Size
+Picking Your Paper, Finish, and Size on a Deadline

 Worried that “next-day” means “paper-thin”?
 Don’t be.
 Reputable printers know that the feel of a card matters, so they typically offer high-quality paper for rush jobs.
 You can often expect a sturdy, premium stock like 16pt paper, which has a substantial, professional feel.